Simple Tips For Sump Pump Maintenance.

 Having a well-maintained sump pump is one of the best investments to ensure your basement stays dry and you avoid a messy, flooded basement clean-up.
 A small sump pump plays a big part in protecting your place.
-Please keep your sump pump in good working order by inspecting after heavy rains..
+Please inspect your sump pump after heavy rains.

 - Monthly pump cleaning.
 Does you sump pump or ejector pump remove washing machine water?
 The inlet cannot be blocked, because blockage can eventually damage the pump and cause basement flooding.

-- Quarterly pump maintenance.
+- Quarterly sump pump maintenance.
 With heavy SW Chicago rains, inspect your pump and pit more than once a year.
 Inspect the inlet screen for debris.
 See How to Maintain a Sump Pump below.

-- Once a year pump maintenance.
+- Once a year sump pump maintenance.
 It’s smart to inspect your sump, clean pit and piping.

-You’ll Probably Have Some Water In Your Sump Pit all the time.
+Do You Have Water In Your Sump Pit All The Time?

-Sump pumps work to remove groundwater on a regular basis, and large quantities of water in a crisis.
+Sump and ejector pumps work to remove groundwater on a regular basis, and large quantities of water in a crisis.
 Groundwater coming towards your house flows into rock-filled drains, from which water is diverted to the sump pit, and pumped back outside away from your home.
 During an unexpected water event like a flood, a high-quality sump pump may discharge 4,000 to 5,000 gallons of water per hour.
 The groundwater is far more common than flooding.